 If you want to remove your own split ends, you can learn how to trim your hair at home, including hair dusting.
 Hair dusting is a trimming technique that gets rid of damaged ends.
 It’s done by sectioning off your hair in coils from roots to end.
 This allows the damaged ends to pop up and expose the hair you need to dust.
 When you see a split, trim just enough to remove the damaged end (approximately 1/4 of an inch).
 As always, you run the risk of a hair catastrophe when you take a DIY approach, so it’s advisable to either skip that step and go straight to your stylist or have their number handy in case you need to book a follow-up appointment.

-And if you ever wondered how bad can split ends get?
-You’re not alone.
-Like, could a split travel all the way up to the root of your hair?
-Although that is a valid question, the answer is no. The split usually only travels up no more than three inches.
-That’s still quite a bit of damage, but it’s very unlikely to split all the way to your scalp.
+And have you ever wondered how bad can split ends get?
+Well, you’re not alone.
+A split couldn’t travel all the way up to the root of your hair.
+Usually, a split end only travels up your hair, at most, three inches.
+Although that’s still quite a bit of damage, it’s very unlikely for the hair to split all the way to your scalp.